x43x61x69/otx/README.md

 Issues with OS X Yosemite, Xcode 6 beta and Swift
 -------------------------------------------------

 Xcode 6 beta 1 has issues and won't be able to work with otx, while beta 2 seems working.
-So far, seems otx can't analyse Swift binaries.
+So far, otx can't analyse Swift binaries.
 You can use otool instead.

-If otx crashed when calling otool on your OS X Yosemite with Xcode 5 setup, use the following command: (beta 2)
+If otx crashed when calling otool on your OS X Yosemite with Xcode 6 setup, use the following command: (beta 2)

 ```sh
 	sudo ln -s /Applications/Xcode6-beta2.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/otool /Applications/Xcode6-beta2.app/Contents/Developer/usr/bin/otool